Installation of NetBSD 7 on the Raspberry Pi 2

 Use the Network Time Protocol (NTP) to synchronise your system clock with a

 remote time server.
-Edit /etc/rc.conf
+Edit /etc/rc.conf and add:

 ntpdate=YES ntpdate_hosts="0.de.pool.ntp.org" ntpd=YES

-to update the time instantly.
+ntpdate -u 0.de.pool.ntp.org to update the time instantly.

 WiFi Network

-WiFi connections can be established with wpa_supplicant
+WiFi connections can be established with wpa_supplicant.
+Add your

-network configuration to /etc/wpa_supplicant.conf
+network configuration to /etc/wpa_supplicant.conf:

 dhclient=YES dhclient_flags="-nw" wpa_supplicant=YES wpa_supplicant_flags="-B -i ath0 -c /etc/wpa_supplicant.conf"

-to the name of your network interface
+You have to change ath0 to the name of your network interface

-to establish a connection:
+controller.
+Use wpa_cli to establish a connection:

 # wpa_cli reconfigure # wpa_cli status